Submissions for 2023 are now CLOSED!

 If your film is selected for the festival, Vox Popular Media Arts Festival requests your permission to keep a copy in our library for free loan for educational purposes to individuals or organizations in our region.
 We do not duplicate or sell these materials; they are strictly loaned for educational purposes only.
 Otherwise, the video and accompanying materials will be kept in the Vox Popular Media Arts Festival library.

-In the past fifteen years, Vox Popular Media Arts Festival has screened over 750 films; more than a dozen media arts installations; 360VR production, Projection mapping immersive screen experiences, hosted 175 visiting filmmakers from Canada and around the world; hosted dozens of Q&A’s and 30 highly successful Master Classes; engaged audiences of all ages and interests including Indigenous, Francophone, LGBTQ, disabled and other culturally diverse groups in our community; and paid artist fees to filmmakers for 16 years.
+In the past 18 years, Vox Popular Media Arts Festival has screened 876 films; more than a dozen media arts installations; 360VR productions, Projection mapping immersive screen experiences, hosted 185 visiting filmmakers from Canada and around the world; hosted dozens of Q&A’s and 30 highly successful Master Classes; engaged audiences of all ages and interests including Indigenous, Francophone, LGBTQ2S+, disabled and other culturally diverse groups in our community; and paid artist fees to filmmakers for 18 years.
 Since 2016, we conducted five 360/VR hands-on workshops, and presented 6 x 360 Projection Mapping installations.

 We are supported by Heritage Canada, Canada Council for the Arts, the Northern Ontario Heritage Fund Corporation, Ontario Arts Council and many dedicated local sponsors.
 We provide up to ten travel grants to help subsidize travel expenses of out of town filmmakers, allowing them the opportunity to come to Thunder Bay to present their film, participate in Q&A periods after the screening, lead master classes and most importantly, to interact and celebrate media arts of all genres.
-We also skype in filmmakers who are unable to attend but would like to engage our audience.
+We also Skype/ZOOM in filmmakers who are unable to attend but would like to engage our audience.
 Since 2016 we have included 360 VR Oculus Rift screening stations.
-New in 2017 was our 360 projection mapping screen experience, set up in a separate hall for viewers to enter and experience locally produced 360 VR footage.
-Our call for submissions now is soliciting VR projects.

-Thunder Bay is located on Lake Superior between Toronto, Ontario, and Winnipeg, Manitoba, north-east of Minneapolis, Minnesota, and it is serviced by an international airport.
+Thunder Bay is located on Lake Superior between Toronto, Ontario, and Winnipeg, Manitoba, north-east of Minneapolis, Minnesota, and it is serviced by an national airport.
 Be sure to check out www.thunderbay.ca for more information about the city and region we call home.
 Vox Popular acknowledges that our office and festival are on the traditional territory of the Anishnaabe People, and in the area of the Robinson Superior Treaty (1850).

 ***COVID 19 UPDATE***

-In September 2020 we hosted our first Online Virtual Festival.
-Films were embedded into private vimeo showcases accessible exclusively with a password for 10 days.
+In September 2020 & 2021 we hosted our first Online Virtual Festival(s).
+Films were embedded into private Vimeo showcases accessible exclusively with a password for 10 days.
 We received a flood of online traction as people watch the films at their own leisure for the duration of the festival.
 We hosted high quality pre-recorded live stream concert performances of 5 Northern Ontario performers.
 We also hosted Q&A interviews with filmmakers.